Cholesterol Guidelines for People with High Risk of Heart Attack

 - Moderate risk (less than 10% chance of heart attack within 10 years, but still with 2 or more risk factors)

-- Lower risk (a person with 1 or fewer risk factors)
+- Lower risk (a person with less than 10% chance of heart attack within 10 years and one or fewer risk factors)

 ||Drug Therapy Based on LDL levels